-He does not need the brutal training of manhood – perhaps it would have helped him, if he had been whole, but now it makes his state worse.
+He does not need the brutal training of manhood – no doubt, it would have helped him if he had been whole, but now it makes his state worse.

-He does not need just to be accepted, and be accepting of others – not in the state he is in now; he would have naturally been accepting and loving, if he had been whole.
+He does not need just to be accepted, and be trained into accepting others – not in the state he is in now; he would have naturally been accepting and loving, if he had been whole.

 May all of us men have the courage to face the darkness within, and find the hidden gold, before we look for monsters out there in the world.